hli226/mvnimpute/README.md

 `param.calc`: calculates the complete-case and available-case parameters.

-`visual.plot`: draws plot showing percentage of missing, censored, and observed values.
+`visual.plot`: draws plot showing percentages of missing, censored, and observed values.

 `marg.plot`: draws density plot for each marginal variable.